 The regional town of Gladstone (Queensland), which sits on the southern edge of the Great Barrier Reef, perfectly illustrates this conundrum.
 It is my extended family’s town.
 It is a town based on big, energy-intensive industries.
 Coal-seam gas from inland central Queensland is piped to Gladstone, and then exported to global markets.
 Alumina, aluminium, concrete, and toxic chemicals for the mining industry, are also produced in Gladstone.
 Coal trains travel from inland to the Gladstone export terminal, and the coal is loaded into ever bigger bulk carriers to be shipped around the world.
 There is a large coal-fired power station in the town to power those industries.

 My family’s town will be hurt if these industries close.
 It is not my place to tell them that these industries are environmentally unsustainable.
 Is it fair that the good people of Gladstone be asked to sacrifice their livelihood for the sake of the public good?
 If it is not my place, or the place of other concerned citizens to advocate for change, then whose place is it?
 Is it enough to let the market decide?
 Australia is a free-market economy.
-But, if we are too much, then isn’t it an inevitable conclusion that the market will decide its place is to match supply and demand?
+But, if we are too much, then what will happen to our place if, inevitably, the market decides its place is to match supply and demand?
 This is an uncomfortable place for me, if not the people of Gladstone.